 Boating and Wind Surfing

 Morro Bay State Park has a rich, vivid marine area that serves your water-adventure needs just right.
-The park’s colorful marina is sparkling with scintillating recreational opportunities ranging from boating to kayaking and from sailing to wind surfing.
+The park’s colorful marina is sparkling with scintillating recreational opportunities ranging from boating to kayaking and from sailing to windsurfing.
+If you didn't tow your own boat behind the Springer, rentals are available at the marina, along with a kayak boat launch.
 Summers are relatively cooler in Northern California compared to Southern California.
 The marina at Morro Bay State Park is often windy and uncomfortably cold, so it is recommended to wear wetsuits if you are planning to surf the waters.

-The hiking trails of Morro Bay State Park feature panoramic views of Morro Rock, sand dunes, and the park’s natural habitat of lagoons and bays.
-There are numerous hiking trails both difficult and easy, long and short that also spread outside the park.
+The hiking trails of Morro Bay State Park feature panoramic views of Morro Rock, the sand dunes, and the park’s natural habitat of lagoons and bays.
+There are numerous hiking trails, both difficult and easy, or long and short, that also spread outside the park.
 The most famous hiking trail is Black Hill Trail.
-The trail is elevated at 150 feet and it’s one mile long.
+The trail is elevated at 150 feet, and it’s one-mile long.
 The hike starts with the views of the golf course and slowly transitions into 360-degree views of the majestic Morro Rock in one direction and Black Hill in the other direction.
 Other notable hiking trails include Chumash Trail, Marina Penisula Trail, Cerro Cabrillo Peak Trail, and Chorro Trail.
+If you conquer all the trails that this park has to offer, additional hiking trails can be found at the nearby Montaña de Oro State Park, just 20 minutes south of Morro Bay, and at Cerro Cabrillo State Park, just a three-minute drive or 30-minute walk from the park.

 Morro Bay State Park will entice you with its eye-catching landmarks and heart-warming scenery.
-The park’s various points of interest include Morro Rock, a 576-foot tall volcanic plug along the bay which is a visual delight for people coming to the park.
+The park’s various points of interest include Morro Rock, a 576-foot tall volcanic plug along the bay, which is a visual delight for people coming to the park.
 You can also catch glimpses of Black Hill and Cerro Cabrillo, two volcanic hills situated within the park.
 There is also a Chumash Garden near the Museum of National History that will take you on an engaging journey of the lives of ancient Chumash people.
 Morro Bay’s history links to the Chumash people, as they were the earliest to inhabit the town.
 It’s interesting to see how these people used the local plants of Morro Bay in their everyday lives.
+Wherever you find yourself wandering, you'll be glad you packed the camera along in the campervan.

 Visiting the Museum